Divorce and Relationship Loss

 - Stress or anxiety about financial burdens

 Let’s make some space for you to tune in to what you want, who you want to be in relationship, and what you value.
-This is not just about a band-aid solution to make it through the day, but a re-alignment with what matters to you that can change the trajectory of your life.
+This is not just about a band-aid solution to make it through the day, but a re-alignment with your deepest wisdom and what matters to you.
+Taking time to know who you are and what you want in any of your relationships can change the trajectory of your life.
 Give me a call and let’s explore how I can support you in your relationship.